• Contact

 Here are the reasons why I think this has been a tougher mental hurdle for me this third pregnancy:

-- This is the first pregnancy that I’ve been at home (not working outside the home) raising two kiddos raising to boot.
+1. This is the first pregnancy that I’ve been at home (not working outside the home) raising two kiddos raising to boot.
 Looking back, I definitely think it was best for me to have somewhere to be, and responsibilities to take care of every day outside of my house.
 Basically, distractions to keep my mind busy and focused on something other than the sickness.
 Instead, I’m just sitting here in my own misery, keeping children alive, and surviving one day at a time.

-yearmonth in general, but when you’re in your first months of pregnancy it is not good, my friend.
+2. It’s January in Iowa.
+January is a long year month in general, but when you’re in your first months of pregnancy it is not good, my friend.
 Not good at all.
 It’s cold.
 I just want to hibernate, but I really need Vitamin D, and it’s just a lot of work to go outside, ya know?
 And I’m not talking about getting myself bundled up (although that’s a lot of work, too), I’m talking about getting two other small, dependent children all bundled up and ready for the winter elements.
 It’s just a lot, y’all.
-By the end of the month, I am straight up itching – like I’ve got mosquito bites all over me – to get out of dodge. - Um, it’s 2021, and I never thought I’d have to say this, but pandemic life is not super great.
-It wasn’t great prior to getting knocked up, but now that I am, I’m just plain over it.
-2020 was a long year, and now it’s trickling into 2021 and the worst trimester of my pregnancy… yay.
+By the end of the month, I am straight up itching – like I’ve got mosquito bites all over me – to get out of dodge.

 But guess what?
 This is what I wanted!
 My husband will be the first to tell you… I wanted a late summer baby.
 By golly, that’s just what I’m getting.
 I guess it’s time to buck up and put my big mama pants on.
 I’m really looking forward to the second trimester; it’s my all-time favorite for so many reasons… most of all, no more sickness!!